Faculty-led Program on the Galapagos Islands

 *per semester, estimated, will vary per person

-The Study Abroad Center reserves the right to determine participants' eligibility to Study Abroad.
-Students must meet all of the following in order to be eligible to Study Abroad:
+The Study Abroad Center reserves the right to determine participants' eligibility to study abroad.
+Students must have a completed study abroad application, including supportive recommendation form(s).
+Additionally, students must meet all of the following in order to be eligible to study abroad:

-- Have a cumulative 2.5 GPA or higher at the time of application and maintain this GPA prior to departure and throughout the study abroad process
+- Have a cumulative 2.5 GPA or higher at the time of application and maintain this cumulative GPA prior to departure and throughout the study abroad process

-- If your cumulative GPA is between 2.40 to 2.49, submit the following to the Study Abroad Center (28 Gilchrist):
+- If your cumulative GPA is lower than 2.5, submit the following to the Study Abroad Center (103 East Bartlett):